surmwill/recycler_unity/README.md

 - Resizing (auto-calculation supported)
 - Endcaps
 - Scrolling to any index (including those off screen)
+- State changes (know when an entry is cached, visible, or in the recycling pool)
 - Works with "Screen Space - Camera" or "Screen Space - Overlay" canvases ("World Space" is untested).
 - 7 (optional) editor checks running every frame, ensuring valid behaviour.
 9 Demos isolating and testing each individual piece of functionality.
 - Only uses native Unity UI elements